MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/prepare-go-live-finance-and-operations-apps.md

   - bap-template
 ---

-# Go live with finance and operations apps
+# Review key activities for go-live readiness with finance and operations apps

 Go-live is a critical milestone during an implementation project.
 It's the phase where you validate every plan and test.